TeaPearce/Counter-Strike_Behavioural_Cloning/README.md

 ## Datasets

+[Update 22 Oct 2024] With the renewed interest in the dataset from the diffusion world models paper, the OneDrive account was being throttled and not allowing access for many who wanted to download.
+I'm moving the dataset here: https://huggingface.co/datasets/TeaPearce/CounterStrike_Deathmatch/tree/main .
+This is currently in progress -- I'll be prioritizing the files originally under ```dataset_dm_scraped_dust2_tars'''.

 All datasets are available at: https://1drv.ms/u/s!AjG1JlThUkPgh1JEIxETxvaphzgC?e=2AJfA3 .
 (Please email ```tim dot pearce at microsoft dot com``` with any issues.)
 A brief description of dataset and directory structure is given below.

 - ```dataset_dm_scraped_dust2/hdf5_dm_july2021_*.hdf5```